Last updated in March 2016

 Development cooperation and economic relations

 Bilateral cultural relations focus on promoting the German language.
-There are more than 36,300 students learning German at secondary schools who are taught by 235 local teachers.
-A German department was opened at the Ougadougou University in 1982, which has been awarding master’s degrees since 1997.
-More than 400 students are enrolled there.
+There are more than 40,000 students learning German at secondary schools who are taught by 270 local teachers.
+A German department was opened at the Ouagadougou University in 1982 and there are more than 400 students are enrolled there.

-Since September 2008, the Goethe Institute in Abidjan has run a liaison office in Ouagadougou.
-Two of the country’s grammar schools participate in the ‘Schools: Partners for the Future’ initiative run by the Federal Foreign Office and the Goethe Institute.
-Students from schools in Burkina Faso took part in the Educational Exchange Service’s International Award Winners Programme.
+Since September 2008, the Goethe Institute Abidjan has run a liaison office in Ouagadougou.
+Two of the country’s grammar schools participate in the Federal Foreign Office’s Schools: Partners for the Future initiative (PASCH).
+Since 2011, students from schools in Burkina Faso have regularly participated in the Educational Exchange Service’s International Award Winners Programme.

 There are numerous cooperation projects in higher education.
 The academic teaching post funded by the German Academic Exchange Service (DAAD) at Ouagadougou University has been filled again since 2007.